MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/messaging-policies-hc.md

 - ![number one](../media/sfbcallout1.png) **Read receipts** Read receipts allows the sender of a chat message to know when their message was read by the recipient.
 Use this setting to specify whether read receipts are user controlled, enabled for everyone, or disabled for everyone.
 Message read receipts are important in Healthcare organizations because they remove uncertainly about whether a message was read.

   For Healthcare applications, choose either **User controlled** or **Enabled for everyone**.
+Be aware that when using the **Enabled for everyone** setting, the only way to set receipts for the whole  tenant is either to have only one messaging policy for the whole tenant (the default policy named "Global (Org-wide Default)") or to have all messaging policies in the tenant use the same settings for receipts.

   > [!NOTE]
-  > If read receipts are used in a large group chat (with over 100 users, for example), the receipt messages can overwhelm the actual messages, and lead to chat user frustration.
+  > Read receipts are used in a large group chat (with over 100 users, for example), the receipt messages can overwhelm the actual messages, and lead to chat user frustration.
 This is something you will need to make users aware of.

 - ![number two](../media/sfbcallout2.png) **Users can send priority notifications** Use this setting to allow users to send priority chat messages to other users.
 This feature helps hospital staff alert one another when a critical incident requires their attention.
 Unlike regular “important” messages, priority notifications repeatedly notify users for a period of 20 minutes or until messages are picked up and read by the recipient, maximizing the likelihood that the message is picked up and acted upon in a timely manner.